rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/wp_perfect_survey_sqli.md

 ## Options

-### TARGETURI
-This option specifies the base path to the WordPress installation.
-Default is `/`.

 ### SHOW_FULL_RESPONSE
 If set to `true`, the module will print the entire JSON response received from the server when username and password hash extraction fails.
 Default is `false`.

 ## Scenarios